evaou/typescript-leetcode/README.md

 - collision
   - separate chaining (store multiple key-value pairs at the same index)
   - linear probing (find next empty slot)

+### Graph
+- consist of a finite set of nodes
+- undirected/directed graph: a set of unordered/ordered pairs of nodes
+- term
+  - vertex: a node
+  - edge: connection between nodes
+  - weighted/unweighted: value on the distance of nodes
+  - directed/undirected; direction on the distance of nodes
+- storing
+  - adjacency matrix
+  - adjacency list